animlbook/AnIML/book_source/source/classification/trees/index.md

 * Assess the use of a decision tree classifier for a modeling task.
 * Describe the decision tree learning algorithm and its limitations.
 * Describe why a decision tree can overfit, and how various hyperparameters can prevent that.

+It also helps to remember some key properties about trees that we generally associate with this type of model.
+Do note that these are generalizations, and might not exactly fit every case you will run into.

+* **Interpretable Model** Decision trees are very interpretable, following flow-charts that humans are familiar with.
+You can always follow the path a tree followed to understand why it came to the decision it did.
+* **Pretty efficient** Compared to a lot of complicated models (e.g., deep learning), training a decision tree is pretty fast!
+* **Sensitive to Depth Tuning** Tuning the depth of the tree (or other hyperparameters that control depth) is crucial for an effective tree.
+If the depth is too small, the model will be too weak to learn a complicated function (high bias).
+If the depth is too tall, the model will be too complicated and is prone to overfitting (high variance).
+Even when you carefully choose the depth, decision trees often don't get the same accuracies that other models can get.